neilenns/mobiflight-docs/content/devices/encoder/configuring-device/index.md

 {{< screenshot image="add-device-menu.png" title="Screenshot of the menu open with the Encoder item highlighted." >}}

-### Configure the encoder pins
+### Configure the encoder

 Use the **Pin settings** dropdown to specify the board pins for the left and right pins of the encoder.

 Select the **Type** dropdown to specify the type of the encoder.

 Provide a meaningful name for the encoder in the **Name**.
-This name is shown in the output configuration screens when assigning the encoder to a flight simulator input.
+This name is shown in the input configuration screens when assigning the encoder to a flight simulator input.

 > [!TIP]
 > The encoder type usually isn't listed on the encoder datasheet.